FenixPyro/Data-Analysis-with-Python/README.md

 - **Project 1**: A calculator that uses NumPy to calculate some statistical data from a list.
 - **Project 2**: A demographic data analyzer made with pandas.
-- **Project 3**: Medical Examination Data Visualizer: Explore correlations and visualize health insights using matplotlib, seaborn, and pandas.
+- **Project 3**: Explore correlations and visualize health insights using Matplotlib, Seaborn, and Pandas.
+- **Project 4**: Visualize time series data of daily page views from the freeCodeCamp.org forum using Pandas, Matplotlib, and Seaborn.

 Each project folder includes a README with specific details, datasets used (if any), and the steps or analyses performed.